 Upcoming MBSR Courses

-Fall 2016 – Mindfulness Based Stress Reduction program STARTS
+Fall 2019 – Mindfulness Based Stress Reduction program STARTS Sign up

 A $50 deposit is non-refundable